-- Users - use this page to manage users associated to the account.
+- Users - use this page to manage users associated with the account.

 - Groups - use this page to manage groups (of users) for the account.

-- Licenses - use this page to manage and allocate licenses associated to the account.
+- Licenses - use this page to manage and allocate licenses associated with the account.